52North/sos-importer/README.md

          * "sampleDataOffset" - the offset in lines from sample beginning till the first lines with data.
          * "sampleSizeOffset" - the offset in lines from sample beginning till the line containing the sample size in lines with data.
          * "sampleSizeRegEx" - the regular expression to extract the sample size.
 The regular expression MUST result in ONE group which contains an integer value.
-      * Setting of timeout buffer for the insertion of !SweArrayObservations:  %BR%With the attribute "insertSweArrayObservationTimeoutBuffer" of &lt;SosMetadata" it is possible to define an additional timeout buffer for connect and socket timeout when using import strategy !SweArrayObservationWithSplitExtension".
-Scale is in milliseconds, e.g. 1000 `&gt; 1s more connect and socket timeout.
-The size of this value is related to the set-up of the SOS server, importer, and the HUNK_SIZE value.%BR%The current OX-F !SimpleHttpClient implementation uses a default value of 5s, hence setting this to 25,000 results in 30s connection and socket timeout.
+      * Setting of timeout buffer for the insertion of SweArrayObservations: <br /> With the attribute "insertSweArrayObservationTimeoutBuffer" of `<SosMetadata>` it is possible to define an additional timeout buffer for connect and socket timeout when using import strategy "SweArrayObservationWithSplitExtension".
+Scale is in milliseconds, e.g. `1000` &rarr; 1s more connect and socket timeout.
+The size of this value is related to the set-up of the SOS server, importer, and the `HUNK_SIZE` value.<br/>The current OX-F SimpleHttpClient implementation uses a default value of 5s, hence setting this to `25,000` results in 30s connection and socket timeout.
       * More details can be found in the release notes.
    * *Fixed Bugs/Issues*
-      * [[https://github.com/52North/sos-importer/issues/6][#06]]: Hardcoded time zone in test
+      * [#06](https://github.com/52North/sos-importer/issues/6): Hardcoded time zone in test
-      * [[https://github.com/52North/sos-importer/issues/10][#10]]: NPE during feeding if binding value is not set
+      * [#10](https://github.com/52North/sos-importer/issues/10): NPE during feeding if binding value is not set
-      * [[https://github.com/52North/sos-importer/issues/11][#11]]: !BadLocationException in the case of having empty lines in csv file
+      * [#11](https://github.com/52North/sos-importer/issues/11): !BadLocationException in the case of having empty lines in csv file
-      * [[https://github.com/52North/sos-importer/issues/20][#20]]: Current GUI is broken when using sample based files with minor inconsistencies
+      * [#20](https://github.com/52North/sos-importer/issues/20): Current GUI is broken when using sample based files with minor inconsistencies
-      * [[https://github.com/52North/sos-importer/issues/24][#24]]: Fix/ignore line and column: Solved two NPEs while ignoring lines or columns
+      * [#24](https://github.com/52North/sos-importer/issues/24): Fix/ignore line and column: Solved two NPEs while ignoring lines or columns
-      * [[https://github.com/52North/sos-importer/issues/25][#25]]: Fix/timezone-bug-parse-timestamps: Solved bug while parsing time stamps
+      * [#25](https://github.com/52North/sos-importer/issues/25): Fix/timezone-bug-parse-timestamps: Solved bug while parsing time stamps
       * #NN: Fix bug with timestamps of sample files
       * #NN: Fix bug with incrementing lastline causing data loss
       * #NN: Fix bug with data files without headerline